ipfs-inactive/blog/content/post/108-js-ipfs-0.50.0.md

 As you add and remove pins, this DAG grows and shrinks.
 [CID]s of intermediate nodes within the [DAG] are recalculated as the structure changes.
 As the [DAG] gets larger this can become expensive and it hurts application performance for very large pinsets.

-`js-ipfs@0.50.0` has changed the default storage of pins to use the datastore instead of a [DAG] and has seen a corresponding speedup when adding very large numbers of files:
+`js-ipfs@0.50.0` has changed the default storage of pins to use the datastore instead of a [DAG] and has seen a corresponding speedup as the number of pinned blocks in your repo increases:

 <p style="max-width:1000px;margin-left:auto;margin-right:auto;">
   <img src="/108-js-ipfs-0.50.0/pinning-performance">